thekevinscott/gatsby-remark-vega/README.md

 # gatsby-remark-vega

-Adds the ability to include a vega chart from markdown.
+Adds the ability to include a [Vega](https://vega.github.io/vega/) visualization from a markdown file.

 ## Usage